|

 Dave

-defeated another highly regarded fighter,
+another highly regarded fighter, called

-called Peter Davis
+Peter Davis

-by first round K.O. to become a W.K.A.
+by first round K.O. for the W.K.A.

-Kickboxing Champion ( K1 Rules ).
+Welterweight Title ( K1 Rules ).

 |